A Little Big About The Big Read

 People

 Husband.
 Dad.
-Content Director at Automattic (maker of WordPress.com).
+Writer and editor at Automattic (maker of WordPress.com).
 I also review and write about books.

 Bite size reviews of books, movies, and TV shows with an emphasis on page to screen adaptations.